by Kami Semick

 If social media is your only online presence, consider adding a “Shop Now” button to your Facebook page where visitors can view and purchase your goods.
 View this video demonstrating how to set up a Shop Now button and link it to your product page within Food4All.

 Social media accounts are free of charge, but they require a time investment.
 To optimize how you spend your social media time, we’ve outlined social media tips for small food producers.
+We’ve also identified the time saving social media scheduling tools for small farms.

 Build a Website